-- Upon denial of site exemption/ accommodation, the student would reach out to the designated OA who would guide the student in completing an additional Request for Site Vaccination (or Other) Exemption/ Accommodation Form.
+• Upon denial of site exemption/ accommodation, the student would reach out to the designated OA who would guide the student in completing an additional Request for Site Vaccination (or Other) Exemption/ Accommodation Form.
 In collaboration with the MCN Instructional Experience Coordinator (IEC), academic Program Directors, or Sequence Leaders, the OA will communicate if an opening in a comparable clinical placement is available for the immediate semester.
-If an opening is available in the current semester, the student may register for the section - If a replacement site is not available, the student may consider seeking an alternate experience through SAAS.
+If an opening is available in the current semester, the student may register for the section.